ed-averi/Birthday-Card/README.md

-This is a fund project that I did for a friend.
+This is a fun project that I did for a friend.

 Screenshots of this project can be found below: